sjackman/lambdar/README.md

 [1] 3.141593
 ```

-Sadly, HTTP PUT does not work with http://lambdar.sjackman.ca.
+Sadly, HTTP PUT does not work with the redirected URL <http://lambdar.sjackman.ca>.